by Gary Cooley

 particular spot.
 These spotty turns are not common in the northern states.

-Fifth: A key point to remember is
+Color: A key point to remember is

 that you'll see understory foliage as well as canopy foliage.
 The most beautiful colors

 occur in the understory, usually no more than a few feet off the ground.
 Drive down back

 to the road.
-You will not be
+You will not be disappointed.

-Six: Foliage turns earlier the further north you go.
+Move Around: Foliage turns earlier the further north you go.
 For example,

 peak occurs a week earlier in central Missouri than it does in Mountain View, Arkansas.